-Entering Grade 12 (Honors and College Prep) Students choose one of the following (picking a book related to one of the semester courses they plan to take).
+Incoming Grade 12 (Honors and College Prep) - Students choose one of the following (picking a book related to one of the semester courses they plan to take):

-A Walk in the Woods, Bill Bryson (Humor and Satire / Stories of Survival)
+A Walk in the Woods, Bill Bryson (Humor or Survival)

-Death on the Nile, Agatha Christie (Crime Literature / Stories of Survival)
+Death on the Nile, Agatha Christie (Crime or Survival)

-The Buried Giant, Kazuo Ishiguro (Contemporary Social Issues / Creative Writing)
+The Buried Giant, Kazuo Ishiguro (Contemporary Social Issues or Creative Writing)

-The Samurai's Garden, Gail Tsukiyama (Stories of Survival / Creative Writing)
+The Samurai's Garden, Gail Tsukiyama (Survival or Creative Writing)